 The Benefits of Compression Therapy for Travel

 Over time, this can lead to a break-down of the valve system in the veins.
 This creates the lumpy looking, very noticeable, varicose veins that are common in 40% of adults.
-This can also happen to people who stand in a confined area for several hours at a time.
-(Think cashiers, baristas, or lecturers.)
+Varicose veins are also common for people who stand in confined areas for several hours at a time – think cashiers, baristas, or lecturers.

 When you fly, you are relatively immobilized and sedentary.
 Not only are you sitting, but you cannot often stretch out and so your knees and hips are bent for many hours.
 This negatively affects blood flow through these areas, in addition to the poor gravity-fighting properties I mentioned earlier.

-So, back to my original point about compression socks.
-Compression therapy can come in sock, stocking or sleeve form.
+Luckily, compression therapy can help greatly.
+Compression can come in sock, stocking or sleeve form.
 It is a graduated form of compression that helps to shunt blood back up to the heart, promoting proper circulation and blood flow.
-They have many other benefits, including:

-They have many other benefits, including:
+Compression socks have many other benefits, including:

-- Preventing varicose and spider veins.
+- Preventing varicose veins and spider veins